 Used for Example Special emphasis Do not save the image.
 Titles of publications Refer to the Installation Guide.
 Text that the product displays The status area displays Category: Data Entry.
-Connect the window's aboutToOpenWidget event to the as attributes, actions, events, composite initializeWhereClause script. parts, and script names
+VAST Plaform programming objects, Connect the window's aboutToOpenWidget event to the such as attributes, actions, events, initializeWhereClause script. composite parts, and script names